broadinstitute/cds-ensemble/DOCS.md

                                filename columns

 - `--output` \
-  Full path to where to write the merged matrix
+  File name (without extension) for where to write the merged matrix

 - `--confounders` (optional) \
   Table with target dataset specific QC, e.g. NNMD